 When it comes to having the right pedigree of microphone, you can’t go wrong with this Rode.

 Then often make very high-grade microphones that will allow you to record premium quality sound from the comfort of your very own home.

 If you are recording instruments, this is a great microphone to use too.
 You can record any acoustic instrument straight into this.
 If you want to make some demos using an acoustic guitar or saxophone, then this is a great option.

-This microphone is also another great one for beginners, allowing you to plug in and play almost straight away.
+This USB mic is also another great one for beginners, allowing you to plug in and play almost straight away.